 When we know that one day all will freely choose to worship God, we have perfect assurance and know the peace that surpasses understanding.
 (If you are not certain of this, I highly recommend reading The Inescapable Love of God by Thomas Talbott and Grace Saves All: The Necessity of Christian Universalism by David Artman.)
 You don’t have to believe that Hell is eternal to enter the kingdom of God; don’t be afraid to examine this issue.

 *Nothing you say or do can change the fact that you belong to God.
-(See David Artman's podcast The Transactional Approach.
+(See David Artman's podcast Three Approaches to Grace.
 See also Artman's book, Grace Saves All.
 A sample from his book can be read here.)